 American Banking Practice 3 cr.
 Prerequisite: ECO 213 or permission of instructor.
 (Dual listed with ECO 220)

 The purpose is to provide the student with an insight into the organization and internal operation of various departments of a bank.
-Concentration on what a bank does, rather than the exact procedure of how it does it, is the core of its development.
+Concentration on what a bank does, rather than the exact procedure of how it works is the core of this course.